Shreeram1227/Data-Science-Projects/README.md

 Employed bar charts and histograms to effectively communicate the dataset's distributions and key patterns.

 ### How to Use the Analysis

 -Ensure the installation of necessary libraries: pandas, numpy, matplotlib, and seaborn.
--Load the Jupyter notebook (`glassdoor_jobs_analysis.ipynb`) and run the cells to replicate the analysis.
+-There is CSV file for the project called `glassdoor_jobs.csv` -Load the Jupyter notebook (`glassdoor_jobs_analysis.ipynb`) and run the cells to replicate the analysis.
 -Customize or extend the analysis by adding your code or additional visualizations as needed.